Hilary Duff: Artistry

 With her second album Metamorphosis, Duff's music featured prominent pop and pop rock elements.
 Listening to rock music as a child was her main influence behind its theme.
 She worked heavily with The Matrix for the album, leading critics to compare the effort to releases from artists such as Avril Lavigne, Ashlee Simpson, and Lindsay Lohan.
 These themes were featured more prominently on her third studio album, Hilary Duff.
 The album makes further use of strong drum and guitar beats.
 Duff co-wrote multiple songs for the album, with the lyrics speaking on topics such as criticism, following your dreams, and love.
 The new material featured on her Most Wanted (2005) compilation album began to see Duff transfer towards a more pop and dance friendly sound.
 This was later expanded upon for her fourth studio album, Dignity (2007).
 Dignity was heavily influenced by Europop, hip hop, and rock 'n roll.
 Duff described the music as "dance", "rock", and "electro".
 Duff co-wrote all but one of the songs on the album, which dealt with topics including her stalker, her breakup with Joel Madden, and her parents' divorce.
-Following its release, critics stated the album was "slightly ahead of its time."
+One retrospective on the album called it "a pop hallmark".

 Duff's 2014 releases featured a more folk influenced, "earthy" indie pop sound, compared to her previous releases.
-The album's lead single was planned to be "All About You" (2014) and, among other instruments, it featured a banjo and an acoustic sound.
-Instead of the original plans, Duff released a dance-pop record which balanced EDM with the folk pop sound originally planned for the record.
+The singles "Chasing the Sun" and "All About You" featured banjos.
+The following year, Duff released Breathe In.
+Breathe Out., a dance-pop record which balanced EDM with the folk pop sound originally planned for the record.
 This album consolidated Duff as a dance-pop singer.